pantheon-systems/documentation/source/content/guides/account-mgmt/traffic/05-remedy.md

 ## WordPress Best Practices

-Consult our doc for a list of [WordPress best practices](/wordpress-best-practices), and how to [avoid XML-RPC attacks](/wordpress-best-practices#avoid-xml-rpc-attacks) in particular.
+Consult [WordPress best practices](/wordpress-best-practices) for a list of best practices you can implement.
+Pay particular attention to [avoiding XML-RPC attacks](/wordpress-best-practices#avoid-xml-rpc-attacks).

 In addition to your other WordPress security practices, take steps to block brute force attacks that attempt to access your `wp-admin` dashboard and hyperinflate traffic to your site: